eventide-project/messaging-fixtures/README.md

 - `assert_stream_name`
 - `assert_expected_version`

+See the [Messaging::Fixtures::Write](TODO) class for details on the methods available for testing the actuation of the writer.

 ### Test the Output Message Sent to the Handler's Writer

 ``` ruby
 assert_written_message(written_message, &test_block)
 ```

+The tests performed on the message are executed by an instance of the `Messaging::Fixtures::Message` fixture, which is constructed and executed by the handler fixture's `assert_written_message` method.
+The message's metadata can also be tested.
+The metadata tests are executed by the message fixture's access to the `Messaging::Fixtures::Metadata` fixture.

 **Example**